 A WHR ratio above 0.90 in males and 0.85 in females is considered abdominal obesity, according to the World Health Organization (WHO).
 Once a person reaches this point, they are considered to have a substantially increased risk for associated medical problems.

 Some experts believe WHR ratio might be more accurate than BMI for assessing health risks.
-A 2015 study of more than 15,000 adults found that people with a normal BMI but a high WHR were still more likely to die early.
+A of more than 15,000 adults found that people with a normal BMI but a high WHR were still more likely to die early.
 This was especially true for men.

 The results mean that a man who has a normal BMI can have excess weight around their waist that drastically increases their risk of health problems.